 The finishing two holes are two of the finest in golf, The midlength Par 4 17th has a great design and works its way to a tricky green surrounded with water.

 The 18th is a fantastic and tight finishing hole, and you will step onto an elevated tee box firing away a tee shot to this 236+ Yard Par 3 where anything short is going to be wet.

 The Old Course at St. Pierre is a real treat of the golfing senses and just simply never disappoints.

 The Mathern Course at St. Pierre is considerably shorter than the Old Course but compliments the St. Pierre Resort perfectly.

 The course is very mature and opened for play in 1975 and again redesigned by Ross McMurray in 2008.

 Although shorter in length the golf course is still a tight affair and at Par 72 5730 yards still provides a challenging test of golf while winding through the simply stunning natural beauty of the Monmouthshire countryside.
 The signature hole would be the 14th hole stroke index 2 Par 4.
 This dogleg right requires a good tee shot down the left-hand side of the fairway to open up your second shot to a minuscule green with gentle slopes and little room for error.

 A Great Second Course

-The Mathern course is part of the fantastic setup of the Marriott St. Pierre Golf & Country Club, where you are guaranteed to enjoy a memorable golf break in Wales.
+The Mathern course is part of the Marriott St. Pierre Golf & Country Club’s fantastic setup, where you are guaranteed to enjoy a memorable golf break in Wales.
 Located just over the Severn Bridge you will find stunning accommodation in the form of a 14th Century manor home.